 Look closely and you’ll see that inherent in these statements are the (incorrect) beliefs that behaving badly is something that’s justified by the actions of another, and that it’s outside our control.

-Next time you’re mad at your partner and at risk of indulging your anger with bad behaviour, try these steps first:
+Next time you’re wound-up and at risk of indulging your anger with bad behaviour, try these steps instead!

 1. Stop.
 Breathe.

-2. Remind yourself that your partner’s actions never justify the way you choose to behave, and that you can stop behaving badly whenever you choose to.
+2. Remind yourself that you can stop behaving badly whenever you choose.

 3. Find that part of your brain that’s “adult” and speak only from there.